Git-Sarang/Movie-Recommender/README.md

 ### Deployment

 _The model is deployed in a minimalist website design.
-It is hosted on Heroku._
+It is hosted on Render.com._

 1. The frontend is made by the _streamlit_ library in python.
 2. It can be locally run using the command
    ```sh
    streamlit run app.py
    ```
-3. Command file is made by the name 'Procfile'.
-This contains the bash commands for the Heroko server.
+3. Command file is made by the name 'script.sh'.
+This contains the bash commands for the Render.com server.

-4. Finally all files are pushed to the Heroku server.
+4. Finally all files are pushed to the Render.com server.

-<a href="https://movie-recommender-sarang.herokuapp.com/">Movie Recommender</a>
+<a href="https://movie-recommender-ta7y.onrender.com/">Movie Recommender</a>

 ### Connect With Me